Optimization-based Causal Estimation from Heterogenous Environments: Acknowledgments

-We will develop \textit{constrained causal optimization} (CoCo), an optimization-based method to solve this problem.
-The key idea behind CoCo is to leverage datasets from multiple environments.
-The environments are a set of heterogeneous data generating process (DGP).
-The causal mechanism of \Cref{eq:lSEM} remains invariant but the distribution of the covariates changes from environment to environment.
-While classical ML methods cannot distinguish the direct causes from spurious correlations, simultaneously analyzing data from multiple environments will allow us to triangulate on the correct causal coefficients.
-This work builds on recent research about multi-environment estimation, beginning with the foundations in~\citet{peters2016causal} and continuing with the risk-based algorithms of~\citet{arjovsky2019invariant}.
+We will develop \textit{constrained causal optimization} (CoCo), an optimization-based method to solve the spurious association problem.
+The key idea behind CoCo is to leverage datasets from \textit{multiple environments} \citep{peters2016causal}.
+The environments are a set of heterogeneous DGPs.
+In each, the causal mechanism of the outcome generation remains invariant but the distribution of the covariates changes from environment to environment.
+While classical ML methods cannot distinguish the direct causes from spurious association, simultaneously analyzing data from multiple environments allows us to triangulate on the correct causal coefficients.
+This work builds on recent research about multi-environment estimation, beginning with the seminal work of \citet{peters2016causal} and continuing with the risk-based algorithms of~\citet{arjovsky2019invariant}.
 The method developed in this paper builds and improves on the risk-based algorithms.

 We will describe the method here and derive it in the subsequent sections.
-To begin, consider a single data-generating distribution $\rmp(\xv, y) = \rmp(\xv) \rmp(y \g x)$, where the conditional distribution of the outcome comes from \Cref{eq:lSEM}.
-Consider a linear predictor $\hat{y}(\alphav, \xv)=\alphav^\top\xv$, and define a non-negative loss function to measure the fidelity of a prediction, $\ell: \mathcal{Y} \times \mathcal{Y} \to \bR$ (e.g., squared loss).
-Finally define the risk of the predictor to be the expectation of the loss relative to the data-generating distribution,

-Classical machine learning (ML) provides methods that analyze data from $\rmp(\xv, y)$ to seek to minimize this risk.
-While these methods lead to good predictors~\citep{vapnik1992principles}, they do not reliably recover the causal coefficients~\citep{efron2020prediction}.
-The reason is that they will capitalize on spurious (non-causal) associations between the components of $\xv$ and the outcome $y$.
-These associations certainly improve predictions, but they bias the resulting estimates of the coefficients away from the true causal coefficients.
+To begin, consider a single data-generating distribution $\rmp(\xv, y) = \rmp(\xv) \rmp(y \g x)$.
+For instance, the conditional distribution of the outcome could come from \Cref{eq:lSEM}.
+Consider a predictor $\hat{y}(\xv; \alphav)$ with coefficients $\alphav$ and define a non-negative loss function to measure the fidelity of a prediction, $\ell: \mathcal{Y} \times \mathcal{Y} \to \bR$ (e.g., squared loss).
+Finally, define the risk of the predictor to be the expectation of the loss relative to the data-generating distribution, Classical machine learning (ML) provides methods that analyze data from $\rmp(\xv, y)$ to minimize the risk.
+The pure prediction methods leverage all information in data, causal and non-causal, to reduce the predictive error quantified by the risk function.
+The spurious associations improve predictions, but they bias the resulting estimates of the coefficients away from the true causal coefficients.